-Your support is fundamental to your child's academic success and language development will increase their ability to learn a new language.
+Your support is fundamental to your child's academic success and language development.
+Your encouragement and involvement in your child's schoolwork will increase their ability to learn a new language.
 Helping with a child's homework, reading to them and listening to them read, are simple ways to get involved in your child's language learning journey.
 If English is not your first language, there are other ways to help.
 Language learning is most effective when children are exposed to as much language as possible in both academic and social contexts.
 When students listen to English being spoken and practice speaking English to others, they will begin to understand and communicate more effectively.
 Therefore, exposing your child to as much English as possible outside of school will dramatically help their ability to acquire language and communicate effectively.
 Helping your child access suitable apps, websites, watch English TV shows or movies, play or interact with other students who are confident speakers of English or visit countries where English is the language are several ways to succeed in EAL outside of the classroom.
-Success in SEALS depends on a number of factors; however, support, persistence, hard work and practice will go a long way.
+Success in EAL depends on a number of factors; however support, persistence, hard work and practice will go a long way.

-In addition to this, students need to develop as independent language learners.
+In addition to this, students need to develop to become independent language learners.
+This means that they cannot simply sit back passively and hope that English will somehow be 'given' to them.
 They need to be active in their use of English, always seeking out new ways to increase their understanding, practice and improve their current knowledge, and keep their motivation high.
 EAL teachers are more than happy to discuss with parents and students methods to practice and improve English, but in the end it is the student who has to grasp the challenge and make the efforts to achieve this important goal.